BDC Hamburger Icon

 Ease of Use

-We tested Merchant One’s credit card processing functionality and found it intuitive and easy to use.
+Merchant One’s credit card processing functionality is intuitive and easy to use.
 The platform’s modern user interface (UI) features a logical layout with tabs for credit card payments, checks, invoices, reports and more.

-We like that Merchant One’s central dashboard displays key tools like the virtual terminal, reporting functions and customer lists prominently.
-We also appreciate that its virtual terminal makes entering customer information and accepting credit card payments seamless and straightforward.
-We feel that business owners and their teams will learn Merchant One’s system quickly and get up to speed immediately.
+Merchant One’s central dashboard displays key tools like the virtual terminal, reporting functions and customer lists prominently.
+Its virtual terminal makes entering customer information and accepting credit card payments seamless and straightforward.
+Merchant One’s system is easy for business owners and teams to learn quickly.

 Merchant One user interface